mautic/developer-documentation-new/docs/rest_api/segments.rst

 POST parameters
 ---------------

-Mautic accepts the same parameters for editing a Segment as those described in :ref:`Segment properties <get Segment properties>`.
+Accepts the same parameters as those described in :ref:`Create Segment <create Segment POST parameters>`.
+All parameters are optional.

 Response
 ========